 Sometimes 'significant harm' refers to harm caused by one child to another (which may be a single event or a range of ill treatment), which is generally referred to as 'peer on peer abuse.'

 3. Early Help

-The professionals are supported through training and supervision to understand their role in identifying emerging problems and sharing information with other professionals to assist with early identification and assessment such as through the Common Assessment Framework (CAF).
+Professionals will be supported through training and supervision to understand their role in identifying emerging problems and sharing information with other professionals to assist with early identification of need and assessment such as through the Early Help Assessment or Common Assessment Framework (CAF).